e-sohn/ProjectOne/README.md

 #Potential problems
 Adjusting size of the window will change the location of the wall.
-How to create only 20 goblins and not an infinite amount of goblins.
-Objects interacting with the background
+How to interact with the background
-How to get certain number of goblins to appear